 This plan is established and administered in the State and is governed by the laws of the State.
-Any and all suits or legal proceedings of any kind that are brought against the State must be filed in the First Judicial District, Juneau, Alaska.
+Any and all suits or legal proceedings of any kind that are brought against the State must be filed in one of the Judicial Districts, in the State of Alaska.